 We are always looking for qualified volunteers who have either experience as a caregiver or a background in working with Alzheimer’s or other dementias in some way.
-Your expertise could be in: counseling, grief work, yoga therapy or senior yoga, meditation, wellness, nutrition, or body work (massage therapy, EFT, or other energy healing modalities.)
+Your expertise could be in: counseling, grief work, yoga therapy or senior yoga, meditation, wellness, nutrition, or bodywork (massage therapy, EFT, or other energy healing modalities.)
 If you are in the Houston, Texas; Calgary, Alberta; or Santa Fe, NM area, we need you!
 Please email Melissa for an application.

 Other ways you can help?

 Spread the word!
-Do you know of a caregiver of Alzheimer’s or Other Dementias?
+Do you know of a caregiver of Alzheimer’s or other dementias?
 Please send the registration link to them today.

-Meanwhile, we do send a handwritten thank you, and we will gladly reciprocate with placing your company’s logo and link on our sponsor page.
+Sponsor our retreats!
+We need groceries, meal sponsors, printing, supplies, tables/chair rentals, and other administrative expenses donated.
+Our sponsors recieve a handwritten thank you, and we will gladly reciprocate with placing your company’s logo and link on our sponsor page.